The Hugh MacColl Award

 Details of the award: The award will consist of a certificate backed by £350 cash, an invitation to the NDT Annual Conference Dinner and one night’s accommodation.
 In the case of a group award, the invitation to the NDT Annual Conference Dinner will be made to one representative.

-Eligibility: For a significant contribution over a period of at least 2-10 years by an individual to teaching, training, education and professional development in NDT/CM/SHM.
+Eligibility: Individuals who have made a significant contribution to teaching, training, education and professional development in NDT/CM/SHM.

 The proposer of the award should be a voting member of the Institute.
 If they are not, they will need to ensure the application is endorsed by an Institute voting member.